-The fourth data set, referred to as the graph, is a computer generated data set containing a set of spherical nodes connected to other nodes via cylinders.
-It has been designed to encapsulate characteristics of natural data sets such as noise, branching and complex spatial layout.
-The noise has been introduced by modulating the volume data with a 3D Perlin noise function and the spatial structure of the graph is determined by a graph layout algorithm detailed in [34].
-The use of noise and graph layout algorithms produces a volume approximating the irregularities of the natural data sets whilst allowing the overall complexity to be easily controlled by increasing or decreasing the number of nodes.
-The data set was produced by the publicly available software vxtrl [22] at a resolution of $(256 \times 256 \times 256)$ .
+The fourth dataset, referred to as the graph, is a computer generated dataset containing a set of spherical nodes connected to other nodes via cylinders.
+It has been designed to encapsulate characteristics of natural datasets such as noise, branching, and complex spatial layout.
+The noise was introduced by modulating the volume data with a 3D Perlin noise function and the spatial structure of the graph was determined by a graph layout algorithm detailed in Ref.
+[26].
+The use of noise and graph layout algorithm produces a volume approximating the irregularities of natural datasets whilst allowing the overall complexity to be easily controlled by increasing or decreasing the number of nodes.
+The dataset was produced by the publicly available software vxtrl [32] at a resolution of $(256 \times 256 \times 256)$.
 The transfer function was designed to have a degree of semi-transparency whilst still displaying clear structures.
-Fig. 4(d) shows a rendering of the graph data set with the B-spline filter.
+Figure 4(d) shows a rendering of the graph dataset with the B-spline filter.

-4.4 Equipment and Viewing Conditions
+4.4 Equipment and viewing conditions